Pakistan flag carrier preparing to restart Europe operations, minister says | Business

 Pakistan flag carrier preparing to restart Europe operations, minister says

-Pakistan International Airlines' (PIA) Europe operations, suspended in 2020 over safety concerns, are expected to restart in February or March, aviation minister Ghulam Sarwar said on Thursday.
+Pakistan International Airlines' (PIA) Europe operations, suspended in 2020 over safety concerns, are expected to restart in February or March, the country's aviation minister said on Thursday.

-He said PIA had begun planning a restart of its European operations, which have been on hold since Europe's aviation regulator banned Pakistani airlines from their airspace following a scandal over dubious pilot licences.
+Europe's aviation regulator banned Pakistani airlines from its airspace following a scandal over dubious pilot licenses.
+"We are expecting PIA's Europe operations will resume in February or March, the airline has made plans for the European operations," Ghulam Sarwar Khan, minister for aviation, told reporters in Islamabad.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)